-There isn’t a problem with that, because performances which wins International Gold Medals and World Records take a period of extraordinary training to achieve it.
+There isn’t a problem with that because performances which win International Gold Medals and World Records take a period of extraordinary training to achieve it.

 But getting the team psychologist to relay private and confidential information back to the coach, which can then be used against a swimmer to hopefully ‘inspire’ performance is unforgivable.

-This simple act would suggest that Greenwood has abused the power which was trusted in him when he was appointed in the position.
+This simple act would suggest that Greenwood has abused the power which was trusted in him when he was appointed to the position.

-One could argue that this pressurised system, is the outcome from a viscous cycle created by lottery funding.
-Their demand for International Medals is the only performance indicator taken into account, when discussing the sport’s budget going forward into the next Olympic / Para-Olympic cycle.
-This pressure is then fed down to the coaches to deliver these targets, otherwise they face the inevitable consequences.
+One could argue that this pressurised system, is the outcome of a vicious cycle created by lottery funding.
+Their demand for International Medals is the only performance indicator taken into account when discussing the sport’s budget going forward into the next Olympic / Para-Olympic cycle.
+This pressure is then fed down to the coaches to deliver these targets, otherwise, they face the inevitable consequences.

 No one can take away from him that he was successful, but how far over the proverbial line did he cross to achieve it?